nateerkkila/CivMap/README.md

 ## 🚀 Live Demo is Running!

 **Experience CivMap right now.
-The hosted version is available for the duration of the hackathon.**
+The hosted version is available for the duration of the hackathon.
+DESKTOP DESIGNED - mobile to come.**

 ### [**https://civ-map.vercel.app**](https://civ-map.vercel.app) 👈

 **PLEASE NOTE:** If you experience issues with 'loading' or 'authenticating', please try directly using /login and /dashboard URLS.
 During the app if experience loading issues, try refreshing.
 ---

 ## The Concept: Kokonaisturvallisuus (Comprehensive Security)